Virtual Reality Therapy for Mental Health

 Anxiety/phobias

 Most VR research focuses on the role of the tool as the add-on therapy in different versions of anxiety.
 This means that VR doesn’t substitute traditional therapy, but works as an additional method.
-VR research covers general anxiety disorder, phobias, PTSD, fear of driving, fear of flying, arachnophobia, agoraphobia and claustrophobia.
-Mostly, VR is used for exposure therapy described above.
+VR in mental health treatment covers general anxiety disorder, phobias, PTSD, fear of driving, fear of flying, arachnophobia, agoraphobia and claustrophobia.
+Mostly, virtual reality therapy for mental health is used for exposure therapy described above.
 Using VR technology, the patient is exposed to the source of their anxiety.
 With the therapist, he or she learns coping mechanisms, and with every new exposure, each more serious one than the one before it, the feelings of anxiety decrease.
 The review of reviews of these studies has shown that the effect of VR therapy is significant.

 Neurodevelopmental disorders

 VR research for neurodevelopmental disorders includes autism, ADHD, cerebral palsy, fetal alcohol syndrome and perceptual auditory impairments.
 The review of these studies concluded that there is a doubtless positive effect.
-When it comes to neurodevelopmental disorders, VR is used in different ways depending on the disorder.
+When it comes to neurodevelopmental disorders, VR in mental health is used in different ways depending on the disorder.
 Most often it’s used to help learn new skills.
-For example, children with autism learn to identify facial expressions and how facial expressions are connected to emotions.
+For example, children with autism learn to identify facial expressions and how facial expressions are connected to emotions

-Despite the overall usefulness of VR, It’s been pointed out that more studies should be done to lay out specific rehabilitation scenarios that VR can provide and assess their efficacy.
+Despite the overall usefulness of VR in mental health treatment, it’s been pointed out that more studies should be done to lay out specific rehabilitation scenarios that VR can provide and assess their efficacy.

 Alzheimer’s and other neurocognitive disorders

-A VR program has been found to be a method that works better than traditional pen-and-paper methods for Alzheimer’s diagnosis.
+A virtual reality therapy for mental health program has been found to be a method that works better than traditional pen-and-paper methods for Alzheimer’s diagnosis.
 The patient’s ability to complete navigation tasks via VR predicted whether they would develop Alzheimer’s with 93 percent accuracy.
 Traditional pen-and-paper tests have a 60-80 percent accuracy depending on a test.

 Researchers claim that these findings are vital for the future Alzheimer’s drug trials.
 Right now, the drug’s efficacy is tested with pen-and-paper tests of memory, while testing in animal trials is done using water-based mazes.
 If drug efficacy will be tested with navigation tasks both in humans and in animals, the results will be more accurate.

 VR interventions were also successfully used for helping patients with neurocognitive decline.
-VR interventions improved memory, dual tasking, and visual attention.
+VR in mental health improved memory, dual tasking, and visual attention.

 Other mental disorders

-Not as many studies have been done on patients with other mental disorders: depression, substance disorders, schizophrenia, spatial neglect cognitive impairment.
-Yet the reviews of studies that were done, all accept one, showed strong beneficial results of VR methods compared to traditional therapy.
+Not as many studies have been done on patients with other mental disorders: depression, substance disorders, schizophrenia, spatial neglect, cognitive impairment.
+Yet the reviews of studies that were done, all except one, showed strong beneficial results of VR for mental health methods compared to traditional therapy.
 The single review that stood out concluded that there is no strong evidence for or against VR interventions.

 Other mental health factors

 Not all psychological issues could be classified as disorders.
 However, this doesn’t mean one can’t improve them, also using virtual reality.
 Guided by this logic, researchers studied the effect of VR interventions on improving the psychological conditions of children who are overweight or suffer from obesity.
-VR helped to improve self-esteem, self-efficacy, and motivation for change.
+Virtual reality therapy for mental health helped to improve self-esteem, self-efficacy, and motivation for change.

 What are the challenges of VR interventions?